pyvista/pyvista/CONTRIBUTING.rst

 Please also take a look at our `Code of
 Conduct <https://github.com/pyvista/pyvista/blob/main/CODE_OF_CONDUCT.md>`_.

-Contributing to pyvista through GitHub
+Contributing to PyVista through GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To submit new code to pyvista, first fork the `pyvista GitHub